 Christopher Dowie was born in Dorking in 1944 and educated in Sutton in Surrey.
 He was Organ Scholar at Hertford College, Oxford after which he became a school teacher in South London for 10 years.
 He was appointed Organist and Master of the Choristers at Wimborne Minster in 1977 and continued to hold this post until October 2006.
 Since leaving the Minster he has continued his work as a free-lance musician in Dorset and further afield.

-He has been the Accompanist and Assistant Chorus Master of the Bournemouth Symphony Chorus since 1992 and plays Organ and Harpsichord with the Bournemouth Symphony Orchestra.
+He was the Accompanist and Assistant Chorus Master of the Bournemouth Symphony Chorus between 1992 and 2020.
+He played Organ and Harpsichord with the Bournemouth Symphony Orchestra.
 He has also played for a number of amateur Music Societies.